Leak Detection & Inspection

 Static Sill / Threshold Test - involves placing a malleable "dam" around a specific area to be tested - alarm sensor/sill penetrations, window or door frame junctures, as well as threshold penetrations.
-The test dam may be constructed using plumber's putty, plexi-glass, or an adhesive tape/membrane configuration.
-The dam is then filled to a specified, marked level and the level is noted at timed intervals to determine water leakage through the test area according to such standards as the AAMA 511 Standard.
+The test dam may be constructed using a plumber's putty, plexiglass, or an adhesive tape/membrane configuration.
+The dam is then filled to a specified, marked level, and the level is noted at timed intervals to determine water leakage through the test area according to such standards as the AAMA 511 Standard.

 Air Infiltration Testing – consists of a negative air pressure chamber placed over windows/doors to verify window specifications and rate of air infiltration according to such standards as the ASTM E783 Standard.

-Over the years Leak Doctor have located thousands of homeowners leaks and realize how devastating a leak can be to your property causing water damage and costly repairs to your home.
+Over the years, Leak Doctor has located thousands of homeowners leaks and realizes how devastating a leak can be to your property, causing water damage and costly repairs to your home.

-During our inspection we often inspect the status of the insulation in your attic and behind the walls, this is because lack of insulation create condensation and it can be mistaken for water intrusion.
+During our inspection, we often inspect the status of the insulation in your attic and behind the walls; this is because a lack of insulation creates condensation, and it can be mistaken for water intrusion.

 Foundation: Hidden leaks can be difficult to find.

-They should be taken seriously and addressed immediately because they could inflict serious damage on your home.
+They should be taken seriously and addressed immediately because they could inflict serious damage to your home.
 The most common signs are:

 An excessive degree of ambient humidity in the basement